Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * 7-kor reggelizek. - (I have breakfast at 7.)
 * Holnap találkozunk, délkor. - (We're meeting tomorrow, at noon.)
 * Karácsonykor mindig hideg van. - (It's always cold at Christmas time.)
-* Ekkor meglátott egy pókot, és sikoltozva kirohant a házból
+* Ekkor meglátott egy pókot, és sikoltozva kirohant a házból. - (At this moment he caught sight of a spider, and ran out of the house, screaming.)
 * Akkor felderül, amikor vége van. - (Then it lights up, when it is finished.)

 *Alex: Mikor indul a vonat?* - (When does the train live?)